-Each turbine would require underground excavations of approximately a $20 \text{ m} \times 20 \text{ m}$ footprint, and 3 m depth (1200 cubic metres).
-Blasting is likely to be required to excavate the foundations for the turbines, and possibly for road construction, however the extent of it being required would be determined after final geotechnical studies have been completed prior to construction, and would be minimised as far as practicably possible.
+As mentioned above, each turbine would require underground excavations and given the rocky terrain in parts of the site, blasting may be required to excavate the foundations for the turbines, and possibly for road construction.
+However, the extent of it being required would be determined after final geotechnical studies have been completed prior to construction, and would be minimised as far as practicably possible.